DMacMakes/dmacdocs/content/en/torrens/cao107/week3/index.md

   - This is something that is kinda accepted in first tri, but that's about the limit.
 Losing your work has never, in the history of the human race, been harder.
   - One principle: As you hit milestones where your code is working, BACK UP THAT WHOLE FOLDER, solution and all.
 Save it to another folder, to a usb drive, to the cloud whatever.
 Ideally, learn to use Github, it's the industry standard for most programming jobs.
   - Attend class.
 If you can't attend, watch the recordings.
 Your questions and your assessments eventually reveal what you didn't watch, so.. watch!
   - Communicate!
-Not checking Discord/Blackboard for several days is the same as just not doing the work.
-If you go to work as a programmer and you don't do any tasks all week because you didn't check the board/email in the morning, it'll be viewed the same as just not coming to work.
-Worse, because you looked like you were at work.
+Not checking Discord/Blackboard for several days == just not doing the work.
+If you go to work as a programmer and you don't do any tasks all week because you didn't check the board/email in the morning.. they'll yeet you out a window.
 -
 {{< alert title="Hard work is the baseline" color= "primary" >}}
-I'm putting a lot of hours into the subject this trimester.
+I'm putting in a lot of hours on CAO107.
 I'll be understanding of people struggling with the material despite having done the reading, watched the videos, looked things up.
 That's what I'm here for.

-If you're putting in less work than I am though, expect to be pointed back to the material/lectures.
+If you're putting in less work than I am though, expect to be pointed back to the material/lectures, and reminded of our chat today.
 {{< /alert >}}

+## How I did the homework!

+Looking at the solution to lab 1.

+Optionally, looking at your solutions and answering questions.

+Extra learnings!

 ## Threads are not friends